Should Parents Be Worried About Their Child Having A Backpack?

-Canada’s chiropractors have developed a free app featuring easy-to-perform posture exercises that you can use in just three minutes a day.
+Canada’s chiropractors have developed a free app featuring easy-to-perform posture exercises that you can use in just three minutes a day for you to help keep your child healthy.
 The Straighten Up Canada program can be practiced almost anywhere and is a great warm up, cool down, stand-alone routine or ergonomic break.

 Good posture will help you to:

 - Look and feel even better than you already do